thewhitetulip/wshare/README.md

 Pull requests are welcome.
 If you are a first time open source contributor, don't hesitate to open an issue, and let's discuss, I don't bite!

-Please run gofmt on all go files you change or submit, see `github.com/thewhitetulip/gofmtall` for a shell script which runs gofmt on each go file in the directory

 wShare is intended to used for sharing files within the network, there are two ways you can share files, a single file mode and a multiple file mode, above mentioned is the example for single file mode, if you have to share multiple files then